CityHub is a free tool students can use to search for free or reduced-cost services like medical care, food, job training, and more.

 If you are on a limited income and are struggling to buy the healthy foods that you need, then CalFresh may be able to help!
 Plus, CalFresh benefits do not impact your financial aid, and you do not need your parents' tax return information to apply.

-Fruitful Outreach is a weekly outreach of a variety of free healthy fruits and snacks for registered students that will be provided every Thursday in different locations on campus.
-The healthy snacks are provided to help keep students nourished and energized and to help them focus on course work and study time.
+Every Thursday, we provide a variety of free healthy fruits and snacks for registered students.
+These are provided to help keep you nourished and energized, to help you focus on your coursework and study time.

 Housing insecurity creates a challenge for all college students and their ability to perform academically.